Why You Should Look Into Keeping A Jar Of Coffee Grounds On Your Patio

 While fresh or used coffee grounds work well for repelling mosquitoes, burning coffee grounds can be even more effective.
 Simply add some lighter fluid to your coffee grounds or place them in your fire pit.
 This will create a powerful scented fog that serves as an effective deterrent to mosquitoes.

 Although coffee grounds repel the Aedes albopictus mosquito, that's not all they can do.
-Coffee grounds also help repel ants, wasps, fleas, bees, and many other pests that you see around your home.
-Aside from insects, the smell of coffee can also help repel mice and other rodents.
-Placing coffee grounds on your patio serves as an all-in-one solution and gives you a great bang for your buck.
+Coffee grounds also help repel ants, wasps, fleas, bees, and many other pests that you see outside your home.
+Aside from insects, the smell of coffee can also help repel mice and other rodents from your porch or outdoor space.
+When mixed with water, you can even use coffee grounds to make a soil drench that kills slugs and snails.
+Placing coffee grounds on your patio or porch serves as an all-in-one solution and gives you a great bang for your buck.

-Remember that coffee grounds don't kill mosquitoes or other pests — instead, they work as a repellent that discourages them from coming near your home.
-If you have a significant pest problem and the coffee grounds aren't as effective as you like, you may want to consider using other methods.
+That said, if you have a significant pest problem on your porch or patio and the coffee grounds aren't as effective as you like, you may want to consider using other methods.
 For instance, a lethal DIY method like a DIY soapy water trap can help get rid of mosquitoes.
 As a last resort, consider using pesticides or calling a professional to help with your infestation.